This Is the Best Way to Cut an Acorn Squash in Half

 1. Start on one side of the stem.

-Use your sharpest, sturdiest kitchen knife for this task.
+Use your sharpest, sturdiest chefs knife for this task.
 Pick one of the furrows (between the ridges) running from the top to the bottom of the squash and make your first cut on one side of the stem.
 Cut straight down until you feel the knife punch through the shell to the hollow center.
-Keep your fingers curled under so only your nails are showing — you can also grip the squash using a towel if you're nervous about slipping.
+Keep your fingers curled under so only your nails are showing — you can also grip the squash using a towel if you’re nervous about slipping.

 Making this first cut will take some muscle.
 If you’re having trouble, try making a small cut into the squash and don’t try to cut all the way through.
 Then, reposition your knife and use that initial cut as your entry point for slicing all the way through.